tomjoht/documentation-theme-jekyll/index.md

 ---
-title: Getting started
+title: Getting started overview
 tags: [getting_started]
 sidebar: mydoc_sidebar
 type: homepage
 ---

+## Overview

 These instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and notes about working with other aspects of this theme and Jekyll.
+The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.

-## Make sure you can build a vanilla Jekyll site first

-To get up and running with this theme, make sure you can build a vanilla jekyll site first.
-See the [Jekyll docs](http://jekyllrb.com/).
-If you're in Windows, you'll need to install Ruby and Ruby Dev Kit first.
-See {{site.data.urls.mydoc_install_jekyll_on_windows.link}} for details.

 ## Build this theme

-1. Download the theme from the [Github repo for the Jekyll doc theme](https://github.com/tomjohnson1492/documentation-theme-jekyll).
-2. Delete the Gemfile and Gemfile.lock files in the theme (unless you're planning to publish on Github Pages.
-If that's the case, see <a href="{{ "/mydoc_publishing_github_pages" | prepend: site.baseurl }}">Publishing on Github Pages</a>).
-3. Customize the values in the \_config.yml file following the documentation included in that file.
-3. Build the site using the usual Jekyll command: `jekyll serve`

-For more information about build arguments in general with Jekyll, see {{site.data.urls.mydoc_build_arguments.link}}.
+If you're used to running Jekyll sites, you can type the normal jekyll command, `jekyll serve`, to run this site.
+However, if you're a new Jekyll user or if you run into issues, see the following two topics:

+* {{site.data.urls.mydoc_install_jekyll_on_mac.link}}
+* {{site.data.urls.mydoc_install_jekyll_on_windows.link}}

 ## Configure the sidebar